ahernandezjr/nba-win-prediction/README.md

 # NBA Win Prediction

 ## Purpose:
-Create a Machine Learning model that takes input NBA data and ouputs which team will win the game.
+Create a Machine Learning model that takes input NBA data and outputs which team will win the game.

 ## Methods:
 Sourced data primarily from **basketball-reference.com** and worked in Jupyter Notebooks for project development.
-The task in Logistic Regression (win-loss), but outputs a win percent since most sports games do not have guaranteed results.
+The task in Logistic Regression (win-loss), but outputs a win percentage since most sports games do not have guaranteed results.

 ## Model:
 A 3-hidden-layer deep-learning model was used for this logistic regression task. \
-Regularlization methods incluide: Dropout (20%|0.2) and BatchNorm1d. \
+Regularization methods include: Dropout (20%|0.2) and BatchNorm1d. \
 Input and Internal layers feature ReLU outputs and Output layer features sigmoid for Binary Cross Entropy Loss. \

 ## Results: